HoustonJ2013/Capstone_CV_Galvanize/README.md

 For the deep learning frameworks, I choose the current most popular frameworks including tensorflow, keras and pytorch.
 For for prototyping and improvement, I used keras and tensorflow, and for assessing the state of arts algorithms I used pytorch  as well, as some of the models are more accessible in pytorch.

+MIT provides [a benchmark model in pytorch](https://github.com/hangzhaomit/semantic-segmentation-pytorch/tree/e21b8e2bfb1cb145941c36468fc807f20146b71a) for their scene parsing competition, which I will use as my benchmark model for model assessment.

 ## Metrics
-To assess performance, we use two metrics (1) mean of pixel wise accuracy.
+To assess performance, we use two metrics:
+(1) mean of pixel wise accuracy.
 (2) Mean of the standard Jaccard Index, commonly known as the PASCAL VOC intersection-over-union metric IoU=TP/TP+FP+FN, where TP, FP, and FN are the numbers of true positive, false positive, and false negative pixels, respectively, determined over the whole test set.

 <img src="/pics/iou_equation.png" width="300" ALIGN="Center">